 These cells can replenish and develop into any specific cell of tissues when required by the living body.

-This cord serves as an ultimate source of nourishment to the newly forming life.
+This cord is an ultimate source of nourishment to the newly forming life.
 The blood of the cord is another highly populated source of stem cells.

 The richly nourished blood of cord is banked by medical scientists and doctors as it can be served to fulfill numerous research and rehabilitation purposes.

-However, it is not a risk-free process and holds its own detriments.
-Let’s analyze the cord blood banking Pros and Cons in detail below.
+However, it is not a risk-free process and holds its detriments.
+Let’s analyze the pros and cons of cord blood banking in detail below.

 10 Cord Blood Banking Pros